Table of Contents

 The Focus on Sustainable Farming

 Sustainable farming is by no means a new concept.
 Since the 1960s, advocates have pushed for the adoption of sustainable farming practices.
 After World War II, new technologies enabled farmers to prioritize efficiency.
 A growing population encouraged maximizing yield.
-Unfortunately, some of these conventional practices unknowingly emitted large amounts of greenhouse gases (GHGs) into the atmosphere, leading to long-term climate damage.
+Unfortunately, some of these conventional practices unknowingly emitted large amounts of greenhouse gasses (GHGs) into the atmosphere, leading to long-term climate damage.

 Sustainable farming aims to sustain soil health.
 In the United States, soil erosion by inclement weather and pollution of water sources are huge problems.
 Studies indicate that where topsoil is seriously eroded, yields can be decreased by 20 – 65%.
 The application of synthetic fertilizers can run off into water sources, seriously polluting drinking water and damaging marine life.
 Both land and water are limited resources – pollution and erosion only serve to rapidly decrease the availability of these resources long-term.
 There have also been links between fertilizer consumption (when fertilizer runs off into water sources) and cancer.
 Sustainable farming gained popularity to protect the land and its stewards.